php-repos/phpkg-documentations/add-command.md

 You can simply add any package to your application using this single command.
 Remember to replace `{owner}` and `{repo}` with your desired package owner and repo name.

-By default, Saeghe will check the given package to see if there are any releases for the package.
+By default, Saeghe will check the given package's repository to see if there are any releases for the package.
-If it finds releases, it downloads the latest release of the package for your application, unless you specify the version tag that you want.
+If it finds releases, it downloads the latest release of the package for your application, unless you specify the version tag that you wish to install.

 ```shell
 saeghe add https://github.com/{owner}/{repo}.git --version={tag-name}